About Redwoods Preschool!

 The Learning Environment

-We are in the fantastic setting in a park in the Bury st Edmunds area, and what wonderful learning opportunities it has to offer; woods, meadows, Sheep, a maze, ruins, lakes Stunning wildlife and much more.
-Our Base Camp is a secure well resourced area, which have as our main area during sessions.
-We have a fantastic shelter with a stove for the winter. we have areas for tools, crafts, loose parts, plus lots of mud and chances for them to enjoy what nature has to offer.
+We are in the fantastic setting in a park in the Bury St Edmunds area, and what wonderful learning opportunities it has to offer; woods, meadows, Sheep, a maze, ruins, lakes Stunning wildlife, and much more.
+Our Base Camp is a secure well-resourced area, which is our main area during sessions.
+We have a fantastic shelter with a stove for the winter. we have areas for tools, crafts, loose parts, dens, trees to climb, puddles to explore, plus lots of mud and chances for them to enjoy what nature has to offer.

 A typical session.

-Our setting is a child focused and child led setting.
-We will plan our day's activities around their individual needs and interests.
-Plus the seasons and what the weather has to teach us that day.
+Our setting is a child-focused and child-led setting.
+We will plan our day's activities around their individual needs and interests but these are flexible and can change depending on what the day brings us.
+The children experience The seasons and the weather firsthand and we use this in our in-the-moment planning.
 We spend the majority of our time at our base camp.
-But due to the park having so many learning opportunities to offer, we try to get out as much as possible too.
+But due to the park having so many learning opportunities to offer, we try to get out and explore most days.

 During our regular walks around the park, we will follow some safety measures.
 We ensure there is enough staff to accompany the children.
-The following ratios apply.
+The following ratios apply to our sessions. (these are lower than the government ratios, as we believe in deeper connection and support can help children thrive.)

-Two to threes (one staff member to every three children)
+Two to three one staff member to every three children.
+(Legal ration 0ne to 5)

-Three to fours (one staff member to every five children).
+Three to four one staff member to every five children.
+(Legal ratio one to eight)

 Please ring if you are going to be late dropping your child, in case we are planning a session away from base camp.

 Emergency contacts will be held on the Preschool mobile phone.
-Please read our full policies covering this in more details.
+Please read our full policies covering this in more detail.

 If you have any concerns about your child at Forest school please let us know and we can offer additional support.